-ThriveCart currently supports sales tax within the following countries & regions:
+ThriveCart currently supports automated tax calculation in the following countries and regions:

-To enable sales tax collection on your checkout, you’ll need to enable sales tax collection in your product settings under Product > Pricing.
+To enable sales tax collection on your checkout, this is done on the individual product-level under Product > Pricing.
 This allows you to have different settings per product and choose how and which products are charging customers digital sales tax.

 You’ll then want to tick the checkbox to Calculate digital sales tax automatically.